 By the end of the 2014 season the main pool was in need of vital and substantial improvements.
 The installation of a pool liner would overcome the stability of the internal facing walls and early signs of a breach of the pool floor.
 The committee set out to raise in excess of £25,000.00 by fund raising and application to local authority and government incentive grants.
 In conjunction, the toddler pool would require the same attention; jointly over £30,000.00 would protect the longevity of both pools.
 In April 2015 visitors were able to see the rewards of the hard work achieved over the winter period.

-In 2017 the committee will commence a long term plan project to refurbish the internal facilities.
-From grant applications and fund raising the female toilets and female showers will be totally transformed for the new season.
+In 2017 the committee commenced a long term plan project to refurbish the internal facilities.
+From grant applications and fund raising the female toilets and female showers were totally transformed for the new season.
+We are now completing the same improvements for the male toilets and showers for the opening of the 2018 season.

 The story continues…….